aaronhurt/lua-consul/README.md

 In addition to the Consul library there is a proof-of-concept HAProxy integration in this repository.

-Basic usage from the src directory...
+Basic usage from the src directory:
 ```
 $ haproxy -d -f ./haproxy.cfg
 Note: setting global.maxconn to 2000.